BeyondQuality/beyondquality/research/public_speaking.md

 Pablo Garcia Munos: When people ask me "What should I talk about" I always reply, what part of testing do you burn the most for right now, that is what you have to speak about.

-Leandro Melendez (aka Señor Performo): First of all, I think you must have a big passion about a relevant topic to create a great talk, a topic that the audience might be interested in.
-Second you must have experience around the topic, even if it is not much, you must have some dirt in your hands from working a bit with it so you can present with more passion and improvise truthfully if needed.
+Leandro Melendez (aka Señor Performo): Start with a brief intro to the topic, then leave a hook for the audience to look forward getting to the end of the talk expecting to solve the mystery or data tip you left, and in the end give it to the audience.
+Try to not to open too many story branches and then you won't have gaps in it.

 ### 3. Plan for interaction